JTranOrg/JTran/docs/extensions.md

      }

-If your extension functions are in a static class and/or the funtions themselves are static you can pass the type of class:
+If your extension functions are in a static class and/or the functions themselves are static you can pass the type of class:

     public class JTranSample
     {